SystemsApproach/ops/intro.rst

   runtime interface through which service developers (who provide functionality) interact with cloud operators (who manage that functionality).
-Because there is a shared management platform to leverage, developers do not need to reinvent the wheel when it comes to provisioning, configuring, controlling, and monitoring the services they implement.*
+Because there is a shared management platform to leverage, developers do not need to (and should not) reinvent the wheel when it comes to provisioning, configuring, controlling, and monitoring the services they implement.*

   *Looking at the broader picture, this management platform is an essential part of how app builders and service developers deliver